 Let me start by saying that both the Chuck in the Truck and Pay by the Hour models are absolutely necessary services to our Idaho communities.
 Typically, in the business world, a company with less than 10 employees will only need (and will only be able to budget for) one of these two options.
 This is the starting point for almost every small business.

 As a company grows, it will require full-time IT support by either an MSP, In-house IT, or both (usually called co-managed IT).
 This brings us to the meat of this post: how much does IT support cost in Idaho?
 To answer that question, the first thing you need to understand is it depends on what is included.
 Most MSPs claim to be all-inclusive at a fixed monthly rate, but every company has defined edges – don’t you in your company?
 It is important you ask about the edges of that company before you partner with them.
 For example, most MSPs will include server backups in your monthly fee, but some do not.
 And hardly any MSPs include O365 backups in the monthly fee – this is typically an extra charge.
-For a full list of questions you should ask an MSP before signing an agreement with them, see here.

 One very important service to ask about is cybersecurity.
 Most IT companies are really great at IT but not so good with cybersecurity.
 This is because cybersecurity is evolving at a rapid rate.
 Unless a company is dedicating time and resources to continually learn about and research new cybersecurity threats and solutions, they will not be able to adequately mitigate your cyber risk.
 That does not mean they are not a great IT company.
 It just means that they focus on IT and not on cybersecurity.